Yang people: History

-According to Yang elders of Nam Fa village, Vieng Poukha District, the Yang had migrated more than 200 years ago (or more than 4 generations ago) from the Dien Bien Phu area of northern Vietnam (Chazee 1998:23).
-Throughout Laos today, the Yang practice paddy cultivation near streams in lowlands and valleys, at elevations of between 400 and 800 meters.
+According to Yang elders of Nam Fa village, Vieng Poukha District, the Yang had migratedover 200 years ago (or more than 4 generations ago) from the Dien Bien Phu area of northern Vietnam (Chazee 1998:23).
+Throughout Laos, the Yang currently practice paddy cultivation near streams in lowlands and valleys, at elevations of between 400 and 800 meters.

-The Yang of Ay village, Namo District claim to have come from the Mường Lay and Mường Sô areas of northern Vietnam over 200 years ago, where they were called "Tai Lay" (Chazee 1998:23).
-12 Yang families settled in a part of Phongsaly traditionally belonging to the Tai Lue people.
-After two Indochinese wars, the Tai Lue returned from China to reclaim their territory, and settled in Khuang village instead, several kilometers away.
-There were 3 destructive fires in Ay village, in 1940, 1970, and 1991.
-After 1991, some families left Ay to form the two villages of Ponxay Savan and Somsavanh nearby, believing Ay to be haunted by malevolent spirits from the 1991 fire.
+The Yang of Ay village, Namo District, claim to have originated from the Mường Lay and Mường Sô areas of northern Vietnam over 200 years ago, where they were referred to as "Tai Lay" (Chazee 1998:23).
+Initially, 12 Yang families settled in an area traditionally belonging to the Tai Lue people in Phongsaly.
+After two Indochinese wars, the Tai Lue returned from China to reclaim their territory, and settled in Khuang village, several kilometers away.
+Ay village experienced three destructive fires, in 1940, 1970, and 1991.
+After the 1991 fire, some families left Ay to establish the nearbyvillages of Ponxay Savan and Somsavan, believing Ay to be haunted by malevolent spirits.